Thrilla in Manila: Fight strategy and referee selection

-Fight
+Fight details

-In order to accommodate an international viewing audience, the fight took place at 10:00 a.m. local time.
+In order to accommodate an international viewing audience, the fight took place at 10:00 a.m. local time (0200 UTC).
 Though it served the business interests of the fight, it was detrimental to the fighters.
 Ali's ring physician, Ferdie Pacheco, said "At 10:00 a.m. the stickiness of the night was still there, but cooked by the sun.
 So what you got is boiling water for atmosphere."
 Denise Menz, who was part of Frazier's contingent, said of the conditions inside the aluminum-roofed Philippine Coliseum: "It was so intensely hot, I've never before felt heat like that in my life.
 Not a breath of air—nothing.
 And that was sitting there.
 Can you imagine being in the ring?
 I don't know how they did it."
 Frazier estimated the ring temperature at more than 120 F, including heat from TV lights.
 Ali said that he lost 5 lb during the fight due to dehydration.

 When the fighters and their cornermen met at the center of the ring for the referee's instructions, Ali continued his verbal assault on Joe Frazier, finishing with the taunt: "You don't have it, Joe, you don't have it!
 I'm going to put you away!"
 In response, Frazier smiled and said "We'll see."

 Ali was sharp early, as the slow-starting Frazier could not bob and weave his way inside of Ali's jab.
 Ali won the first two rounds.
 He kept Frazier in the center of the ring, and landed several straight right hands immediately after his left jab.
-Frazier was wobbled or at least knocked off-balance by solid punches twice in the early rounds.
+Frazier was wobbled by solid punches twice in the early rounds.
 Commenting for the U.S. television audience, Don Dunphy said, "Ali with his fast hands and sharp shooting keeps it his way."
 Viewing the fight for the first time some 31 years later, Frazier said, "Too far away, needed to get closer."

 Ali also continued to attack his opponent verbally, most noticeably in the 3rd round when he was performing well and had plenty of energy.
 Referee Carlos Padilla said, "During the fight [Ali] would say 'Ah one ah two and a three ...
 Jack be nimble and Jack be quick, Jack jump over the candlestick.
 Is that all you can give?
 Come on, you ugly gorilla—hit me!'"
 Several times, Ali made circular hand gestures at Frazier to encourage him closer.